jerryrox/project-beats-game/README.md

 - Fixed preview bar showing even when previewing a different song.
 - Fixed dragger tick view being mispositioned on judgement.
 - Fixed inaccurate sample points for sliders.
-- Fixed issue where web textures do not delay cacher remove even when necessary.
+- Fixed issue where DownloadScreen's result cell does not load image immediately when there is already a cache.

 ### 0.11.0
 #### New features